caleb531/dotfiles/README.md

 ### Completion

-I use Bash Completion 2.1 for tab autocompletion on the command line.
-Bash Completion 2 offers significant performance advantages over its predecessor (v1.3), making it the .
+I use Bash Completion 2.1 for tab completion on the command line.
+Bash Completion 2 offers significant performance advantages over its predecessor (v1.3), making it the optimal choice for my completion needs.

 ### Color highlighting